 Born in southern Idaho, Kathryn grew up along the Snake River Canyon with her brother and three sisters.
 Together they took care of the animals in their family’s corral—horses, burros, sheep, pigs, two pure white mules, and a dog named Coke.
 It was from this corral that she began drawing long eared critters adorned with fine apparel - the inspiration for Muledred, her first picture book.

 Idaho had more inspiration to offer.
-The year she turned nine, her parents purchased property in the Sawtooth Mountains, and the family spent their weekends building their cherished Brown Bear Cabin.
+The year she turned nine, her family spent their weekends building their cherished Brown Bear Cabin in the Sawtooth Mountains.
 Though constructed without electricity or running water, the Brown Bear Cabin holds no limits when it comes to having fun.
 In fact, it’s abuzz with creek-wading, camp cooking, belly laughing, backpacking, elk tracking, trout fishing, bug collecting, stone skipping, flower pressing, bear hugging, guitar picking, and fiddle playing.
 It’s a place to ride a horse on a moonlit trail, or curl up in a sleeping bag under the stars while the ‘crick’ murmurs a lullaby.

 Situated near the Connecticut River in Massachusetts, Kathryn’s studio thrives.